elliottmorris/portfolio/content/_index.md

 ## About me
 ---

 **[I am a data journalist](https://mediadirectory.economist.com/people/g-elliott-morris-2/)** at _The Economist_ based in Washington, DC.
 I write mostly about American politics and elections, usually by engaging in a close study of political science, political polling and demographic data.

 This is a simple site for explaining my biography and listing all of my work in one place.
-At my now-defunct blog, [thecrosstab.com](https://www.thecrosstab.com), you'll find more information, some big projects and a lot of old posts.
-One day, I may transfer that content here.
+At my old blog, [thecrosstab.com](https://www.thecrosstab.com), you'll find more information, some big projects and a lot of aged posts.
+One day I may actually transfer that content here.

 I also post a lot on Twitter: <a href="https://twitter.com/gelliottmorris?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="true">Follow @gelliottmorris</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>